pingcap/docs-tidb-operator/en/restore-from-aws-s3-using-br.md

 4. Associate IAM with TiKV Pod:

-    - In the process of restoration using BR, both TiKV Pod and BR Pod need to perform read and write operations on the S3 storage.
-Therefore, you need to add the annotation to the TiKV Pod to associate it with the IAM role:
+    - In the restoration process using BR, both the TiKV Pod and the BR Pod need to perform read and write operations on the S3 storage.
+Therefore, you need to add the annotation to the TiKV Pod to associate the Pod with the IAM role:

         {{< copyable "shell-regular" >}}